anncolvin/Operation-Code/README.md

-One day hackathon contest for Operation Code (non-profit).
+One day hackathon contest for Operation Code (non-profit that assists veterans and their families learn how to code).

 Delieverable: Present recommendations for Operation Code's website.